2. Attachment and Trust Instead Of Goodies

 Again, I like to use recognised research and models as a guide, rather than subjective opinions.
 A good guideline is the findings of Abraham Maslow, which are summarised in the so-called Maslow’s pyramid.
 Although this was created in relation to humans, it has been seen to apply to wolves/dogs as well, especially the four lower levels.

-The shape of a pyramid also illustrates a hierarchy and that correct weighting of the levels, from bottom to top, is important.
+The shape of a pyramid also illustrates that this is a hierarchy and that correct weighting of the levels, from bottom to top, is important.
 I.e. food is more important than a new toy.

-The first four needs are called «deficiency needs», or «essential needs».
-Deficiency needs can only be satisfied if one gets enough of that good.
+The first four needs are referred to as «deficiency needs» or «essential needs».
+A deficiency need can only be satisfied if there is no shortage or lack of the corresponding good.
 A basic deficiency need is hunger.
-When one has eaten enough, one is full and the hunger is satisfied.
+When one has eaten enough, one is satiated and the hunger is satisfied.
+If food security is generally ensured, then obtaining food is no longer the primary focus.
 Failure to satisfy deficiency needs, Maslow said, can lead to physical and psychological disorders.

-The needs develop from the bottom up, i.e. if the physical and social needs are met, then the social needs develop, e.g. family, friendship, belonging, relationship, affection.
+The needs develop from the bottom up, i.e. if the physical and social needs are met, then the social needs develop, e.g. family, friendship, belonging, relationship, affection become more important.

 If there is a sudden job loss or food shortage, then the lowest levels are in focus again and the yoga class loses importance.